 Leveraging existing PA human resources that can detect morbidity and mortality in animals offers a sound and cost-effective strategy to establish a minimal baseline of WH monitoring.
 Rangers can detect injured, sick, and dead animals in PAs and the few documented initiatives that explicitly report ranger participation in WH monitoring have demonstrated their potential to provide data to assess health risks and trends or trigger responses to disease outbreaks of global and conservation concern (Kuisma et al. 2019; Vila et al. 2019; Wolf et al. 2019; Montecino-Latorre et al. 2020; Orozco et al. 2020; Porco et al. 2023).
-Rangers also contribute to a healthier planet in other ways (Singh et al. 2021; Stolton et al. 2023) Currently, there are approximately 280,000 rangers worldwide and it is estimated that 1.5 million will be needed by 2030 to adequately protect 30% of the planet (Appleton et al. 2022).
+Rangers also contribute to a healthier planet in other ways (Singh et al. 2021; Stolton et al. 2023).
+Currently, there are approximately 280,000 rangers worldwide and it is estimated that 1.5 million will be needed by 2030 to adequately protect 30% of the planet (Appleton et al. 2022).
 The present and projected number of rangers reveal their unique potential as a worldwide distributed “One Health workforce” that could drastically improve the general global absence of WH and One Health surveillance (Machalaba et al. 2021; Worsley-Tonks et al. 2022; Delgado et al. 2023; Hopkins et al. 2024).

-Our recommendation is to include WH activities within the remit of rangers PAs.
+Our recommendation is to include WH monitoring within the remit of rangers PAs.
 The global integration of this workforce into WH monitoring could be supported by SMART or the World Commission of Protected Areas (WCPA) of the International Union for Conservation of Nature, all of which support best practice management of PAs.
 Indeed, the WCPA has established a two-year Task Force to integrate One Health in PAs and vice versa which includes WH surveillance activities in PAs (Hopkins et al., 2024).
-This Task Force makes explicit the contemporaneous relevance to develop WH surveillance policy at protected areas to support the conservation of biodiversity and global health.
+This Task Force makes explicit the contemporaneous relevance to develop WH surveillance policy in PAs to support the conservation of biodiversity and global health.

 Technology can enhance ranger integration into WH surveillance systems.
 The engagement of a large community of SMART-using rangers to document “health incidents” in PAs represents a promising opportunity to create a technology-supported worldwide network of WH sentinels (Worsley-Tonks et al. 2022).
 Other platforms such as EarthRanger could also support the integration.

 However, there are key issues that must be addressed before.
 First, a definition of a health event optimized for rangers must be established.
 The minimal set of variables to be recorded from each health event and their documentation method must be harmonized across jurisdictions.
 Specific variables and options can then be tailored to individual PA realities.
 Second, rangers need to be trained to recognize and document health events encountered during their patrols.
 Third, a database to guarantee the governance of ranger-documented health events must be available.
-Contemporaneous SMART technology is ready to support the management of harmonized syndromic health data, provided that adequate resources for planning, training, and expert support are available.
+SMART technology is ready to support the management of harmonized syndromic health data, provided that adequate resources for planning, training, and expert support are available.
 PADMs working with fully implemented SMART should have the capacity to properly manage and query health data and coordinate their distribution with other relevant parties, such as environmental agencies and organizations, veterinary services, and public health managers.